mendix/docs/content/en/docs/developerportal/operate/monitoring-with-apm/_index.md

 [Splunk Cloud Platform](https://www.splunk.com/en_us/products/splunk-cloud-platform.html) is supported for analyzing runtime application logs.

-[New Relic](https://www.newrelic.com/) logging and application metrics are supported in Mendix 9.7 and above, custom application runtime and database metrics are supported.
+[New Relic](https://www.newrelic.com/) logging and application metrics are supported in Mendix 9.7 and above.
+Custom application runtime and database metrics are supported.
 {{% /alert %}}

 This document explains what information can be provided to a SaaS-based data analytics platform.